ory/kratos/docs/docs/cli/kratos-hashers-argon2-calibrate.md

 ## kratos hashers argon2 calibrate

-Calibrate the values for Argon2 so the hashing operation takes the desired time.
+Computes Optimal Argon2 Parameters.

 ### Synopsis

-Calibrate the configuration values for Argon2 by probing the execution time.
+This command helps you calibrate the configuration parameters for Argon2.
+Password hashing is a trade-off between security, resource consumption, and user experience.
+Resource consumption should not be too high and the login should not take too long.

-Note that the values depend on the machine you run the hashing on.
+We recommend that the login process takes between half a second and one second for password hashing, giving a good balance between security and user experience.

-When choosing the desired time, UX is in conflict with security.
-Security should really win out here, therefore we recommend 1s.
+Please note that the values depend on the machine you run the hashing on.
+If you have RAM constraints please choose lower memory targets to avoid out of memory panics.

 ```
 kratos hashers argon2 calibrate [<desired-duration>] [flags]